-Erik's Minnesota Adventures is an innovative tour guide program for young adults with autism.
+Erik's Minnesota Adventures, and Erik's Montana Adventures, are innovative tour guide programs for young adults with autism.
 As tour guides, they lead guests on tours, providing an opportunity for them to showcase their unique talents and expertise in specific areas within the arts, history, sports, environment – whatever their passion.

 What does it mean to be a guest?

 At Habitat for Humanity, it means building a house.
 Individuals donate time and money to build a home for someone in need of shelter and stability.